RandalSchwartz/mason-codepad/codepad/README.md

 The first argument is the app name and name of the directory it will be created in within the output directory.
 If absent, a UUID will be used.
-This is great because you can just invoke "dplay" or "fplay" at a shell prompt and get a new app.
+This is great because you can just invoke `dplay` or `fplay` at a shell prompt and get a new app.

-The second argument is the output directory, and defaults to /tmp.
+The second argument is the output directory, and defaults to `/tmp`.

 The names are immaterial.
 It's just what I happen to use.